Samuelk-Chase/CS3450-Software-Engineering/Requirements/Business.md

 * ***Progression features:*** We will have some progression system in version 1.0 that will allow users to feel like they are making progress.
 To begin this will be based on card collection.
 Other progression features will be treated as could haves for version 1.0.

-* **Paid Model:** We will prioritize the paid model over all other monetization options since the customer wants to make money from the game.
+* ***Paid Model:*** We will prioritize the paid model over all other monetization options since the customer wants to make money from the game.
 This implementation should be easier to implement than others and is a generally accepted monetization model.

 #### Should-Have:

-* Multiplayer: We believe this is an important aspect in creating a fun game people can play.
+* ***Multiplayer:*** We believe this is an important aspect of creating a fun game people can play.
 Multiplayer will help with user retention and recruiting new players, but we want the core single-player gameplay to be prioritized first since it makes up the bulk of the customer's wants.
 If single-player is polished we will move to Multiplayer implementation next.